 Losing a loved one can be one of the most difficult events in your life.
 Needing to dedicate hours upon hours to settle your loved one's estate can extend the mourning process and make it... more

-Written by attorney Monte Snyder, over 5 years ago.
+Written by attorney Monte Snyder, almost 6 years ago.

 What is the role of the Executor and how do I get started?
 You must initiate the estate administration process.
 Retrieve the Last Will and Testament form its storage place.
 Your first duty... more

-Written by attorney John S. Palmer, about 6 years ago.
+Written by attorney John S. Palmer, over 6 years ago.

 A Guide to Probate and Estate Administration

-Written by attorney Fred DeVore, over 4 years ago.
+Written by attorney Fred DeVore, almost 5 years ago.

 In North Carolina, if a person dies without a Will, that person is said to have died "intestate," and the Administrator is the person who handles the deceased person's (decedent's) estate.... more

-Written by attorney Kevin Pollock, over 3 years ago.
+Written by attorney Kevin Pollock, almost 4 years ago.

 Everybody knows that good credit is important for receiving favorable financing terms when buying a car or a house.
 Let me give you another reason to keep your credit up: the ability to act... more